Grand Master James S. Benko

 He is the founder, publisher and editor-in-chief of a leading Korean martial arts online publication:, Tae Kwon Do Journal.

 He is the author and publisher of more than two dozen Korean martial arts books.
 Grand Master Benko's books may be found in libraries throughout the world, another endorsement of his many accomplishments and contributions to the Korean martial arts.
 In his unending quest for knowledge.
 He continues his research into the background of the martial arts.
 This enables him to provide the public with well researched and authoritative information.

 Grand Master Benko has written, produced, directed and starred in over 70 martial arts training video presentations, including programs used by military and law enforcement personnel.
 He has created one of the largest and most authoritative collections of Korean martial arts DVD videos in the world.
 He has been featured in magazines in Europe, Asia, and the United States.
-His books and videos are used by martial arts schools and universities all over the world.
+His books and videos are used by martial arts schools and universities throughout the world.

 Grand Master Benko is listed in: